 Green Day Early Learning Center is committed to providing students and families with quality childcare in a safe and loving environment.
 Our children will be taught age appropriate rules and encouraged to make positive choices regarding their behavior.

 Our goal is to promote resiliency through the development of attachment, self-control and initiative.
 Resiliency is defined in Merriam-Webster’s collegiate dictionary (9th ed.) as the ability to recover from or adjust easily to misfortune or change.
-With the increase of resiliency a decrease in behavioral concerns occurs.
-By using positive redirection and promoting selfdiscipline, it is our goal to have every child achieve positive growth in all areas.
+With the increase of resiliency, a decrease in behavioral concerns occurs.
+By using positive redirection and promoting self-discipline, it is our goal to have every child achieve positive growth in all areas.
 We must work together to guide each child toward personal success.

 Our teachers are expected to: